butchland/butchland-machine-learning-notes/_posts/2020-10-05-byoic-on-colab-part2.md

 ## What we learned

-* That building image classifiers doesn't require you to have deep pockets.
+* Learning to do _Deep Learning_ (of which building Image Classifiers is part of) is definitely within the reach of ordinary folks like us.

-* That building image classifiers doesn't require a PhD _(not that having one is bad, just not required for mastering Deep Learning)_.
+* You don't need to have deep pockets to do Deep Learning.

-* It also doesn't require lots of math _(maybe some, but not a lot)_.
+* You don't always need to have lots of data to do Deep Learning.

 ## Want to learn more?